 - Advisory is all four years with the same group of students and the same advisor.
-Advisors help students find educational resources, assist students to target key academic learning goals, work with mentors to ensure the rigor of internships, and actively involve parents in their student's education. - Time built-in to the daily schedule allows for individual and/or small group tutorial time for students (with teacher guidance when needed). - To foster agency, students are encouraged to explore their own interests. - Service learning opportunities allow students to become knowledgeable in specific areas of interest while serving local and global communities.
+Advisors help students find educational resources, assist students to target key academic learning goals, work with mentors to ensure the rigor of internships, and actively involve parents in their student's education. - Time built-in to the daily schedule allows for individual and/or small group tutorial time for students (with teacher guidance when needed). - To foster agency, students are encouraged to explore their own interests. - Our approach incorporates Design Thinking, emphasizing the creation and testing of innovative solutions to tackle complex, unfamiliar challenges.
+Students will actively participate in hands-on activities such as prototyping, robotics, Model UN simulations, theater, and video productions. - Students take a Course of Study in a classroom setting while taking Mathematics and World Language using an online platform or concurrently at a local community college. - Students are required to attend 8:30 to 1 Monday Thursday at the site; Fridays are an independent study day. - Students meet the a-gs by completing the graduation requirements.